 - iOS: Use Safari or download Chrome from the App Store.

-- For privacy, open an Incognito or Private Browsing tab to reduce tracking:
+- For privacy, you can open an Incognito or Private Browsing tab to reduce local tracking:

 - Chrome: Tap the three-dot menu and select New Incognito Tab.